davfre/RRIB/README.md

 - reproduction should appear feasible in a weeks effort (spread over a couple of months) at most.
 If the paper is massive, you may reproduce a suitabily sized and interesting section of it.

+Ahead of the workshop, you will make your suggestion known by forking the RRIB git repository, adding a new branch ("paper-yourLastname") and issuing a pull-request.
+If this sounds foreign to you now, detailed instructions will be provided - and it will be very familiar at the end of the course.

 ### Workshop (2 days)